Moist Pork Chops

 - Breadcrumbs – I use panko and plain breadcrumbs but if you only have one kind of breadcrumb it’s okay to use whatever you have on hand.

-- Herbs – I use dried dill and cumin because I love the flavor combination but I’ve also made these moist pork chops with basil and parsley.
+- Herbs – I use dried dill and cumin because I love the flavor combination but I’ve also made these pork chops with basil and parsley.

 - Chicken broth – This gives the chops extra flavor, but you can just use filtered water.
 I really love Trader Joe’s organic free range chicken broth.
 It’s inexpensive and delicious and has awesome ingredients.